RicoSuter/Namotion.Messaging/README.md

 [![Nuget](https://img.shields.io/nuget/v/Namotion.Messaging.Azure.ServiceBus.svg)](https://www.nuget.org/packages/Namotion.Messaging.Azure.ServiceBus/)

 Implementations:

 - **ServiceBusMessagePublisher**
 - **ServiceBusMessageReceiver**

 Behavior:

-- When `handleMessages` throws an exception, then the message is abandoned and later reprocessed until it is moved to the dead letter queue.
+- When `handleMessages` throws an exception, then the messages are abandoned and later reprocessed until they are moved to the dead letter queue.

 Dependencies: